 A new model for 2017 from French-based sports superstore chain Decathlon, the B'Twin Triban 100 has an aluminium frame and seven-speed gears with 32mm tyres so it can tackle the odd dirt track or towpath without any fuss.
 It'll take mudguards and a rack so will make a serviceable commuter that can take you pootling round the lanes at the weekend.

 If this isn't the now-discontinued Wiggle road bike with different decals I'll eat my cycling cap.
 The spec is the same, though the price has gone up from £250.
 It was great value at that price; £300 is probably pushing it slightly, especially considering it was £260 a couple of months ago.

 It's available in five sizes, so you should be able to get one that fits well unless you're very tall or short.

 There are plenty of bikes costing under £500 at Halfords, and pick of the bunch is this Carrera Zelos.
 It features an aluminium frame built up with a 14-speed Shimano groupset and Tektro dual pivot brakes.
 There's a women's version too.

 The price of the Zelos varies quite a bit from its £275 RRP.
-We've seen it as low as £220 (its current price); anything under £250 is a good deal.
+We've seen it as low as £220; anything under £250 is a good deal.

 £300 to £500